-The law on public order offences in Ireland is mainly set down in the Criminal Justice (Public Order) Act, 1994.
-This legislation deals with the behaviour of people in public places in Ireland and provides for various controls to be exercised at public events.
+The law on public order offences is mainly set down in the Criminal Justice (Public Order) Act, 1994.
+This legislation deals with the behaviour of people in public places and provides for various controls to be exercised at public events.
 The main purpose of the Act was as follows:

-For the purposes of the law in Ireland, a ‘public place’ includes roads, public parks or recreational areas, cemeteries, churchyards, trains, buses and other public transport vehicles.
+For the purposes of the law, a ‘public place’ includes roads, public parks or recreational areas, cemeteries, churchyards, trains, buses and other public transport vehicles.

 In the case of most of the offences under this Act, if a Garda suspects you of being involved, you are obliged to give your name and address if asked.
 In fact, it is an offence if you fail to do so.
 You may be arrested without warrant if you fail to give your name and address.
 You are liable on summary conviction to a class D fine for that offence.
 You may be arrested without warrant if the Garda suspects you of having committed one of these offences.

 The Criminal Justice (Public Order) Act 2003 provides that, if you are convicted of certain offences under the 1994 Act, you may be excluded from a premises for up to a year.
 This is in addition to the penalty under the 1994 Act.

 Section 4 of the Criminal Justice (Public Order) Act 1994 deals with the offence of being intoxicated (that is, drunk) in a public place.
 While the maximum fine for being intoxicated in a public place is a class E fine, the section gives the Gardai the power to seize the intoxicating substance (normally, the alcohol) where they suspect that an offence of being intoxicated in a public place is being committed.